lusakasa/saka-key/README.md

 cd saka-key
 npm install
 npm run build
+# or if you use firefox
+npm run build:firefox
 ```

 An extension you can run will be generated in the 'dist' directory.